Investing · Guide

 5. The rollover is direct (trustee-to-trustee), not a 60-day rollover

 In practice: a 529 opened at the child's birth, fully funded through college, with $35,000 left over, can be rolled at $7,000/year over 5 years into the beneficiary's Roth IRA.
-By the time the child is 23, they have $35,000 in a Roth IRA they didn't have to fund themselves.
+By the time the child is 23, they have $35,000 in a Roth IRA they didn't have to fund themselves — a meaningful head start on retirement.
+The Consumer Financial Protection Bureau provides additional resources on education savings and student loan decisions.

 Other options for leftover 529 funds (regardless of the new Roth rollover):